williamyeny/williamyeny.github.io/_posts/2025-03-29-precision-and-recall.md

 ![what](/assets/pr-what.png){:.w75}

-# A simple example
+# An easy example

 Let's say we have a bunch of red and blue circles.

 ![1](/assets/pr-1.svg){:.w75}